WebAssembly/design/JS.md

 `i.ikind` is mapped to one of the String values `"function"`, `"table"`, `"memory"`, `"global"`.

 Note: other fields like `signature` may be added in the future.

+The returned `Array` is populated in the same order imports appear in the WebAssembly binary's imports table.

 ### `WebAssembly.Module.customSections`